Real World/Road Rules Challenge: The Gauntlet III: Format

 The competition consists of a series of team challenges (sometimes called "missions") with an elimination challenge, known as the "Gauntlet", following each of the team challenges except the final.
 Each team challenge puts the team of Veterans against the team of Rookies.
 Prior to the challenge, it is announced whether males or females will compete in the Gauntlet following the challenge.

 After each team challenge, on a male Gauntlet day, the winning team selects a male member of the losing team to protect from the Gauntlet and another male member to send into the Gauntlet.
 The losing team then selects one of its own males to go against the person picked by the winners.
 On a female Gauntlet day, the players protected and sent into the Gauntlet are females.

-After the two players for the Gauntlet are picked, host T. J. Lavin spins a wheel to determine which challenge will be played in the Gauntlet.
+After the two players for the Gauntlet are picked, a wheel is spun to determine which challenge is going to be played in the Gauntlet.
 The loser of the Gauntlet is eliminated from the game.

 In this season, minor prizes are awarded after each challenge to the team members that were not vulnerable to elimination in the following Gauntlet; i.e. on challenges before male Gauntlets, prizes are awarded to female members of the winning team, and vice versa.
 The grand prize is $300,000, which is split among the remaining members of the team that wins the final challenge.